 Applies to: MacroView DMS Next | DMS Next users

-MacroView DMS Next includes default search panels that help you find documents, emails, and locations.
-While the default panels are designed for general use, you can now build your own search panels from scratch or start from an existing one and tailor it to your needs.
-Add the specific fields your team searches on, set default values, and reorder panels so the most-used ones are front and centre.
+MacroView DMS Next includes a set of default search panels that help you find documents, emails, and locations.
+While the default panels are designed for general use, you can also build your own custom search panels to meet your specific needs.

 Search panel configuration

+Search panels are configured from the Search Panels dialog.
 The primary way to access search panel configuration is on the Options tab.
-Here, you can find options to manage where the configuration is stored and to design search panels that meet your needs.
+Here, you can find options to:

 - Open the location where configurations are stored